rickhull/planorithm/README.md

 As long as there are `action`s and `iaction`s running, the scheduler will wait to execute any `check`s in the queue.

-Now, what about scheduling across an array of Nodes?
+Now, what about scheduling across an array of *Nodes*?

 #### Scheduling Across an Array of Nodes

-Let's imagine some `components`:
+Given:

 ```
 components: